microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/OVERVIEW.md

 ```
 New(-5) → Assess(-4) → Authorize(-3) → Scheduled(-2) → Implement(-1) → Review(0) → Closed(3)

+> **Note:** These are typical default values.
+State numbers are configurable
+> per ServiceNow instance and may differ in your environment
 ```

 The `CreateAndQueryChangeRequest` gate watches the CR's state and **unblocks the pipeline**